felixnhs/pinking-go/readme.md

 - Backend powered by PocketBase and Go
 - Cross-platform frontend built with Expo

+## 🎓 Motivation

+This project was created solely for learning and experimenting with Go, PocketBase, and Expo.
+It does not serve any higher purpose or commercial goal.

 ## 🛠 Setup & Installation

 ### Prerequisites